|

 No hard liquors

 Serving no hard liquor at the wedding reception is a very useful way to avoid intoxicated guests.
 It almost goes without saying that the chances of drunk guests drastically reduces without hard liquor at the venue.
+Hard liquor is more expensive than beer and wine so having an open bar without it significantly reduces your alcohol costs and will also help your wedding budget.

 Water and food

 Having water and glasses by the bar and other areas of the reception venue can help people stay hydrated during the reception.
 While wedding caterers can also help before dinner by serving canapés or providing grazing tables.
+Keeping people well fed and hydrated throughout the wedding reception will defiantly help reduce the chances that the guests will get drunk on the special day.

 Planned reactive options

 While mitigating the chance of drunk wedding guests is a great first step, you will still need a plan to deal with those guests that do get too drunk.
+Here are a few planned strategies you can have in place ahead of the wedding day.

 Delegate